benrosenberg/PDF-Creator-Bot/README.md

 ### Usage

-More comprehensive (albeit somewhat outdated -- PyYaml is no longer needed, as YAML headers are deprecated) setup instructions can be found [here](https://bots.thief.fyi/PDFCreator/)
+More comprehensive setup instructions can be found [here](https://bots.thief.fyi/PDFCreator/)

 1. Put bot token in a `.env` file in the same directory as `bot.py`
 2. Run `python bot.py` (or `python3 bot.py`, depending on your Python installation)
-3. Follow instructions on usage [here](https://bots.thief.fyi/PDFCreator/) (somewhat outdated -- YAML headers have been removed as they were buggy)
+3. Follow instructions on usage [here](https://bots.thief.fyi/PDFCreator/)